Having more of your hard-earned money going into your KiwiSaver portfolio can only be a good thing, right? Well, not always.

 It is called dumb debt for a reason – this is when you are paying a very high interest rate that can be avoided.
 Some of the most common high-interest rate debts are credit cards, hire purchases, and personal loans.
 Dumb debt makes people worse off financially and the longer they take to pay it off – an important point sometimes lost on people – the more it will cost.
 Before even considering increasing your contributions, you may want to clear that debt off.

 All this being said, there are two scenarios where it would often make sense to increase your contributions:

 Buying your first home.
 If you plan on making use of your KiwiSaver funds to buy your first home, it makes sense to save up as much as you can.
 Spare cash?
 Transfer your money directly into KiwiSaver from your employer to grow your investment, avoiding the temptation of spending it.

 Retiring.
 Again, if you are close to retirement, you have no debt, and you have paid down your mortgage, it makes sense to increase your contributions and continue to grow your retirement nest egg as much as you can.

-While we have provided some general guidelines, we recommend you speak to our KiwiSaver Specialist, Steve France, before making any changes.
-By talking to Steve, you can discuss your contribution rates but also make sure you are with the right provider and in the right fund, so your money is working hard for you.
+While we have provided some general guidelines, we recommend you speak to one of our KiwiSaver specialists before making any changes.
+By talking to an Adviser, you can discuss your contribution rates but also make sure you are with the right provider and in the right fund, so your money is working hard for you.

 PS: consider all options.
 While KiwiSaver is a straightforward way of investing, it has its limitations.
 If you have spare cash and you are not close to retirement (or buying your first home), consider other investment options, like managed portfolios.
 These portfolios can be tailor to suit your savings goals and your risk appetite.
 Contact us to find out more.